Beyond Gender Stereotypes

 Global Boyhood Initiative

-We are now calling primary schools across England to participate in the implementation of a new PSHE curriculum for Key Stage 2 to promote gender equality and challenge gender stereotypes.
-This innovative curriculum is called “Beyond Gender Stereotypes”, and is part of the Global Boyhood Initiative (GBI), which seeks to promote healthy boyhood from an early age.
-In the UK, GBI has been broadened to include all children, offering the opportunity to reflect on how gender affects their lives, and to support each other in creating positive change.
+This curriculum is being developed as part of the Global Boyhood Initiative (GBI), which is co-ordinated by Equimundo and seeks to promote healthy boyhood from an early age.
+In the UK, GBI has been broadened to include all children – offering the opportunity to reflect on how gender affects their lives, and to support each other in creating positive change.

 What is the Global Boyhood Initiative?